 Follow their lead.
 If a student seems unconcerned by a local or national tragedy, that’s okay.
 Support your student by saying, “If you have any questions or you start to have more feelings about this, you can come talk to me.”

-Take it easy.
+Give students some leeway.
 Exposure to trauma can lead to emotional outbursts, unpredictable behavior, and avoidance of certain activities.
 If a child is acting out of sorts following a trauma, don’t jump to disciplinary responses.
 Try to figure out what’s going on instead.

 Provide reassurance.
 Kids want to feel safe.
 Remind them that the school has procedures in place to keep them secure, and that many, many adults are working to keep them safe.